 Rotax four stroke aircraft engines have proven themselves as reliable pieces of machinery.
 They can be bought as experimental (UL) or certified (A and F) engine and there are four main models (injected too) to date.
 The original engine is the 80 hp 912, from which the 100 hp 912S was developed and Rotax also has a 115 hp turbocharged 914 engine.
 In 2015 Rotax announced the 135 hp fuel injected turbocharged 915iS.

 Recognizing the different models is easy: the 912 has black cylinder covers, the 912S green/blue (blue for the french market), the 912iS is green but without the carburetors and the 914 has red covers and a turbo.
+The 915 is a turbocharged version of the 912iS with blue covers.
 These are the most obvious differences.

 Getting to know a Rotax with its different systems takes some time, here we explain them and what to look for.

 The Rotax engine has a number of subsystems for operation as the cooling, fuel, lubrication, electronic ignition and propeller.
 For a better understanding of the engine we will describe each of them in a bit more detail.

 The liquid cooling system cools the cylinder heads only and air is used to cool the cylinders through the fins and ram air.
 The coolant pump is driven by the cam shaft and pumps the liquid to the cylinder heads afterwhich it is collected in the expansion tank on top of the engine.
 From there it flows to the radiator to be cooled by outside air and it flows back to the coolant pump.